 4 Reasons Why Website Speed Matters

-There are a lot of discussions online about site speed and some people ask ‘Does website speed Matter?’
+There are many online discussions about site speed, and some people ask, ‘Does website speed Matter?’

-I have always loved speed optimisation and have personally found that having a fast website not only helps with bounce rate but has made a difference with my organic search rankings too.
+I have always loved speed optimisation.
+I have found that having a fast website helps with bounce rate and has improved my organic search rankings, too.

 Do you wait?
 I don’t!

-Even if your site has a user-friendly design, the majority of the time, poor website speed is what will cause a potential client to leave your website and search elsewhere.
+Even if your site has a user-friendly design, poor website speed will most often cause a potential client to leave and search elsewhere.

-Website speed is a vital part of how customers judge your business when visiting your website.
-If a website doesn’t meet the instant gratification, that has become the norm when searching for a product or service (or just browsing the Internet in general), your website and, in turn, your business may lose clients.
+Website speed is vital to how customers judge your business when visiting your website.
+If a website doesn’t meet the instant gratification that has become the norm when searching for a product or service (or just browsing the Internet in general), your website and, in turn, your business may lose clients.

-Your website is your best potential marketing asset and if it’s slow, it’s definitely not going to do the job!
+Your website is your best potential marketing asset, and if it’s slow, it won’t do the job!

 Vodafone improved its LCP by 31%, resulting in an 8% increase in sales, a 15% increase in their lead to visit rate, and an 11% increase in their cart to visit rate.